cognusion/go-rangetripper/Readme.md

 ## <a name="pkg-overview">Overview</a>
 Package rangetripper provides a performant http.RoundTripper that handles byte-range downloads if the resulting HTTP server claims to support them in a HEAD request for the file.
-RangeTripper will download 1/Nth of the file asynchronously with each of the ``fileChunks`` specified in a New.
+RangeTripper will download 1/Nth of the file asynchronously with each of the “fileChunks“ specified in a New.
 N+1 actual downloaders are most likely as the +1 covers any gap from non-even division of content-length.